 Empowering Women and Their Families

-At the midwifery services, our goal is to nurture relationships and families.
+At Prairie Mountain Health (PMH) Midwifery Services, we strive to foster relationships and strengthen families.
 It is our pleasure to care for expectant women of all ages, cultures, religions and family structures.

 - Midwifery Care

 Midwifery care is based on a respect for pregnancy as a state of health, and childbirth as a normal physiological process.
 The practice of midwifery is founded on the understanding that pregnancy, labour and birth are profound experiences which carry significant meaning for a woman, her family and her community.
 Midwives strive to enhance these life experiences, providing continuity of care within a relationship of mutual respect with a woman and her family.

 Midwives promote decision-making as a shared responsibility between the woman, her family and her caregivers, by providing relevant, objective information and counselling to facilitate informed choice.
 The mother is recognized as the primary decision-maker.
 Midwives respect a woman’s right to choice of care, caregiver and place of birth.
 Fundamental to midwifery care is the understanding that a woman’s caregiver respect and support her so that she may give birth safely, with power and dignity.